All Episodes

 Yeah, and the bundling of payments.

-There is no such thing as pre existing condition exclusions for life.
+There is no such thing as pre-existing condition exclusions for life.

-Wait a minute, translate that for people in the audience.
+Translate that for people in the audience.

-There's no such thing as permanent exclusions on pre existing conditions for life.
+There's no such thing as permanent exclusions on pre-existing conditions for life.

 What does that mean?